-Wielebinski repurposed their personal collection of baseball cards, transforming these emblems of a typically 'American' sport into a new collector's item - an artwork.
+Wielebinski repurposed his personal collection of baseball cards, transforming these emblems of a typically 'American' sport into a new collector's item - an artwork.
 Keeping the scale of the original cards brings an intimacy, inviting the viewer to look closely and deconstruct their relationship to the familiar object.
 Leather, fur, threads and nail polish are accrued on the works surface - using textiles and sewn decorative elements Wielebinski references craft and traditionally seen as feminine modes of making layered onto sportsman's bodies.

-In Wielebinski's mixed media installation, A Dog Pees On Things For More Than One Reason (2018), shown as part of Wielebinski's final exhibition at Slade School of Fine Art, they created a dream‐like queer locker room which reconsidered how the locker room occupies our cultural imaginations.
+In Wielebinski's mixed media installation, A Dog Pees On Things For More Than One Reason (2018), shown as part of Wielebinski's final exhibition at Slade School of Fine Art, he created a dream‐like queer locker room which reconsidered how the locker room occupies our cultural imaginations.
 Sports provide a rich area of exploration for Wielebinski, who uses sport for both the aesthetic and as an entry point to discuss gender, surveillance, desire, race, national identity, the body, celebrity, costume and power dynamics.
 Through multifaceted works, Wielebinski highlights that sport is prevalent in our daily lives and is politically charged.

 In collages and soft sculptures, Wielebinski puts together new forms and ways of embodiment, questioning what makes a body more than the sum of its parts.
-They dissect figures, directly challenging our obsession with 'reading' bodies - in their intuitive combination of body parts, they make new creatures.
+He dissects figures, directly challenging our obsession with 'reading' bodies - in their intuitive combination of body parts, they make new creatures.
 Anthropomorphic and ambiguous, their soft sculptures draw from Frankenstein's monster and the genre of body horror.
 Stitched together from fragments of clothing, the works are somewhat ominous and grotesque whilst maintaining a cartoonish, cute quality, reminiscent of childhood toys.

 Engaging directly with the contexts in which we live, Wielebinski reveals how narratives reflect and shape our identities.
-Their work opens up the possibilities for a more inclusive storytelling, by reimagining dominant societal mythology.
+His work opens up the possibilities for a more inclusive storytelling, by reimagining dominant societal mythology.
 Wielebinski creates a world that rejects the duality of feminine and masculine for an inclusive utopia where multiple identities can exist.